 When most people think of arthritis, their thoughts center around joint pain and inflammation.
 Psoriatic arthritis definitely affects the joints.
 But, it also can cause a host of other secondary conditions.
 Some of the most common secondary conditions include tendonitis, eye problems (like conjunctivitis and uveitis), associated metabolic syndrome (affecting your blood pressure and cholesterol levels) leading to a higher risk of diabetes and heart disease.

 Your symptoms might not be flaring up.
 You might not have skin lesions and noticeable psoriasis.
 Your fingers and toes might not look like sausages.
 But, that doesn’t mean you aren’t still in pain and still suffering from intense fatigue.
 Sometimes, friends and family might not understand how much pain you are in because they don’t physically see the symptoms.

 Treatment options are available and helpful

 The good news?
 Over-the-counter (OTC) and prescription medications are available and have great success rates for individuals living with psoriatic arthritis.
 NSAIDs and DMARDs are two of the most effective types of medications in treating psoriatic arthritis.
-Additionally, several lifestyle changes also contribute greatly to a state of well-being for individuals living with psoriatic arthritis.
+Additionally, lifestyle changes can help to manage the symptoms and contribute greatly to a state of well-being for individuals living with psoriatic arthritis.
 Participating in joint-gentle exercise routines, incorporating regular rest periods into your daily routine, and controlling your weight to keep stress off of your joints are all proven methods of helping ease the pain associated with psoriatic arthritis.